eugenpirogoff/pirogoff.me/content/posts/2018-lovebox-v2.md

  - photos needed to be showed on screen
  - bash scrips for printing if desired

-Looking back it seems like a bad idea to use a Raspberry Pi and NOT programm it with more love level tools for improved performance.
+Looking back it seems like a bad idea to use a Raspberry Pi and NOT programm it with more low level tools for improved performance.
 My skills in processing made it also relatively memory hungry.

 ![Raspberry and GIOP breadboard](https://www.pirogoff.me/images/lovebox_v1_1.jpg)